mikependon/RepoDB.NET/pages/interfaces/ipropertyhandler.md

 ## IPropertyHandler

-This is an interface that is used to mark a class to be a property handler object.
+This interface is used to mark a class to be a property handler object.
 This interface has `TInput` and `TResult` generic types in which being mapped into `Get` and `Set` methods.

 #### Generic Types